dssdanial/SLAM_gmapping_movebase/README.md

 $ sudo apt-get install ros-hydro-teleop-twist-keyboard
 ```

-After doing this download the package and then you are ready to run the simulation, a launch file is porvided,
+After installing the required packages, it is time to run the simulation.
+Concequently, a launch file is porvided here as follows.
-so you can simply start the simulation with:
 ``` bash
 $ roslaunch RTassignment3 main.launch
 ```